alainmateso/ktimez-frontend/README.md

 # Re-use
 1.Install nodeJS first.

-2.First clone this repository into your local pc.
+2.Second clone this repository into your local pc.

 3.Switch to the project Directory.

 4.open command line up there

-5.type "npm install" and press Enter to install required nodeJS modules.
+5.type "npm install" and press Enter to install required  modules.

 # Frontend